Typical Sicilian products: the definitive guide on Sicilus!

 3. Importance of Sicilian sweets in local culture

-E. Gift packages with Sicilian specialties
+E. Gift packs with Sicilian specialties

 2. Some considerations on Sicilus gift packages